wendyverdonk93/docs/content/tools/second-chance/how-does-it-work.md

 ### Days and seconds active
 When enabled, the Second Chance email will be sent once after 1 hour and once after 24 hours.
 This cannot be adjusted at this time.
-It is, however, possible to influence the life of the payment link by changing the parameters <i>days_active</i> and <i>second_active</i>.
+It is, however, possible to influence the life of the payment link by changing the parameters _days_\__active_ and _second_\__active_.

 **Example 1:**
 When the days_active is set to 2, the payment link will automatically expire after the two days.
 The customer will not be able to complete the payment after the expired period.
 This ensures that the stock is reversed after the payment link expires.